Conversational AI Using Stream Chat, HuggingFace, and DialogGPT

 With the rise in popularity of applications like the AI companion Replika or language learning apps that offer a way to talk with an AI to learn a new language, you may be asking yourself, “How can I achieve this in my app?”

-There are different ways to build an AI bot, and there are some awesome tutorials on how to train a model from scratch.
+There are different ways to integrate an AI chatbot, and there are some awesome tutorials on how to train a model from scratch.
 However, in this tutorial, we’ll focus on providing a full-blown AI chat interface that glues together the Stream Chat SDKs, our front- and back-end, and DialogGPT via the Huggingface Inference API and a webhook server in Python.

 The objective of this tutorial is to learn how to leverage Stream webhooks to react to events in your app and act accordingly.
 For development purposes (and to simplify this article), we won’t deploy our webhook.
 We’ll use a tunneling service instead.
 But, keep in mind that in production you will have to deploy your webhook server at some point.